Cold Opening – Blocking It Out for Christmas

 The Holiday Train

 - Expectations were incredibly high considering who our hosts are.
 And tonight’s show delivered, for the most part.
 There was a number of terrific & very fun Steve & Martin-centric pieces in tonight’s episode as highly anticipated, and both of our hosts came off fun, funny, and energetic throughout the night.
 While there were a few things that didn’t work for me, they were thankfully kept at minimum.
 And aside from the two major highlights of the night (the monologue & [especially] A Christmas Carol), the rest of the show consisted of a number of pretty good sketches.
 And it goes without saying that the night had a lot of fun & Christmas-y vibes.
-Not a perfect episode to me, but a fairly solid & consistent one.
+Also, much like last season, the musical performances by Brandi Carlile were wonderful and added positively to the fun vibes of the night.
+So, not a perfect episode to me, but a fairly solid & consistent one.

 - Austin Butler hosts the Christmas show with the return of Lizzo as musical guest.